 Medical/scientific research projects aim to improve our understanding of how diseases develop and how they are diagnosed and, on this basis, to improve treatment and prevention strategies/options.
 If applicable: Further/More detailed information on the activities of the [biobank] can be found under [homepage specified].

-7. Who has access to the biosamples and data of of your child, and how are they protected?
+7. Who has access to the biosamples and data of your child, and how are they protected?

 a.
 Coding of human biological samples and data